reactjs/react.dev/src/content/reference/react/useContext.md

 #### Updating an object via context {/*updating-an-object-via-context*/}

 In this example, there is a `currentUser` state variable which holds an object.
 You combine `{ currentUser, setCurrentUser }` into a single object and pass it down through the context inside the `value={}`.
-This lets any component below, such as `LoginButton`, read both `currentUser` and `setCurrentUser`, and then call `setCurrentUser` when needed.
+This lets any Component below, such as `LoginButton`, read both `currentUser` and `setCurrentUser`, and then call `setCurrentUser` when needed.

 <Sandpack>